DevMountain/alexa-instructions/README.md

 # Building an Alexa Skill

-With the Alexa Skills kit you can make a program that can respond to requests from an Alexa device.
+With the Alexa Skills kit you can make a program that responds to requests from an Alexa device.
 Here, you'll learn how to build an app using Node that can handle these requests.
 Then, you'll learn how to create an AWS Lambda function to host your skill and get it connected to your Alexa.

 ## Step 1\.
 Writing the code for your Alexa Skill